markdbenson/markbenson.io/_source/interviews/2022-04-20-bethel-alumnus-leading-in-fast-changing-smart-home-market.md

 date: 2022-04-20T06:00:00
 publisher: Bethel University
 categories: interviews
+twitter: |
+    <blockquote class="twitter-tweet"><p lang="en" dir="ltr">A simple goal drives Mark Benson ’01: “It’s helping people live better with their homes.”
+At Samsung SmartThings, he leads a team on the cutting edge of smart home tech, which grew as COVID-19 led many to reimagine what’s possible at home. <a href="https://t.co/AJPPXxX0AS">https://t.co/AJPPXxX0AS</a> <a href="https://t.co/nlrJvw58A2">pic.twitter.com/nlrJvw58A2</a></p>&mdash; Bethel University (@BethelU) <a href="https://twitter.com/BethelU/status/1517158241234530304?ref_src=twsrc%5Etfw">April 21, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 ---

 [Interviewed][ln1] for a piece by Jason Schoonover in [Bethel Alumni News][ln3] about my role at Samsung SmartThings, the smart home industry, how the field is changing, and the experiences and people that formed me and helped me see how technology can help people live better and more connected lives.